opendocsg/slw-judgments-backfill/2018_SGCA_52/report.md

 69     We agree that the Act envisages that a patent should relate to only one invention or to a single inventive concept and claims should be drafted in this manner.
 Nevertheless, s 113(2) provides that “where more than one invention is specified in [a] claim, each invention may have a different priority date”.
 This seems to imply that there can be more than one invention specified in a claim and that each could have a different priority date under s 17.
 Ultimately, it may be a matter of degree as to whether an invention is really one big concept or is in truth made up of several small but related concepts, with one building upon the other but all working together to solve a perceived problem or to provide a new answer to an existing question.

 70     Second, there is the issue of whether it is legitimate to consider the patent’s claims and/or its specification when identifying the inventive concept(s).
-The distinction between patent claims and specification was explained by the Court of Appeal in _First Currency Choice Pte Ltd v Main-Line Corporate Holdings Ltd and another appeal_ [2008] 1 SLR(R) 335 at [23].
+The distinction between patent claims and specification was explained by the Court of Appeal in _First Currency Choice Pte Ltd v Main-Line Corporate Holdings Ltd and another appeal_ <span class="citation">[2008] 1 SLR(R) 335</span> at [23].
 A patent’s specification, which is a description of the invention disclosed in the patent, conveys to the public what the patentee considers to be his invention.
 On the other hand, a patent’s claims, which are usually drafted in a more technical manner, contain the specific monopoly that the patentee is obtaining.
 Infringement actions are heavily dependent on the construction of the claims in a patent.

 71     Cicada argues that in entitlement proceedings, the invention or inventive concepts should be